 I look forward to meeting you in person in my atelier in the attractive downtown area of the historic city of Doesburg.

 Response of a student after the course:

-The program of workshops, masterclasses and courses at Saskia ter Welle focuses on (prospective) professionals in the fashion industry who are looking for an opportunity to specialise in couture techniques.
-Enthusiastic amateurs are also very welcome!
-In the courses a balance is sought between technology and inspiration, between knowledge and skills and artistic expression.
-Discovering your own handwriting is seen as crucial in the distinctive craftsmanship of every student.
+The program of workshops, masterclasses and training at Saskia ter Welle is aimed at (prospective) professionals in the fashion industry who are looking for an opportunity to specialize in couture techniques.
+In the courses, a balance is sought between technique and inspiration, between knowledge and skill and artistic expression.
+Discovering one’s own handwriting is seen as crucial in the distinctive craftsmanship of each student.